 Cloud OnRamp for SaaS is integrated with Microsoft Informed Networking Routing Telemetry for Microsoft Exchange, Teams, and SharePoint which provides deeper visibility into network and application performance.
 With Microsoft’s Informed Network Routing solution, application telemetry is used while deciding network path so that the application point of view is considered, and provides an optimal user experience.
 As part of this solution, Cisco vAnalytics receives application telemetry data from Microsoft and co-relates it with network telemetry data to compute the best path that is used by SD-WAN routers to optimally route the Microsoft 365 traffic.

 Additionally, Cisco vAnalytics provides enhanced visibility and insights for the Microsoft 365 informed network routing by providing visibility into network Quality of Experience (QoE) metrics and Microsoft telemetry metrics for each available path.
 This helps in monitoring the traffic and application experience and provides insights to troubleshoot easily in case of user experience issues.
 Microsoft 365 path analytics also provides visibility into Microsoft 365 traffic over a period so network operators can easily understand and visualize which path is better and which path is being used for Microsoft 365.
 They can further correlate change in network path with the changes in network and application metrics.

 Direct cloud access from a remote branch

-In such deployments, Cloud onRamp can be deployed in a gateway mode, helping ensure that the optimal regional gateway is dynamically chosen for the customer’s Office 365 application traffic (Figure 2).
+In such deployments, Cloud OnRamp can be deployed in a gateway mode, helping ensure that the optimal regional gateway is dynamically chosen for the customer’s Microsoft 365 application traffic (Figure 2).